jeremywillans/roomos-portal/README.md

 # Webex RoomOS Portal

-This application was created as a mechanism of managing Cloud registered RoomOS Devices.
+This application was created as a mechanism of managing Cisco Webex Cloud registered RoomOS Devices.

 Currently, it provides a simple portal with the following remote capabilities
 - Listing of all Organisation Devices